 Ventilation is the process of moving air in and out of the lungs, driven by changes in intrathoracic pressure.
-Proper ventilation allows for oxygen-rich air to enter the lungs and oxygen-deprived air to exit, and the process relies upon on a functioning circuit of thoracic musculature, bony stability and diaphragmatic strength.
+Proper ventilation allows for oxygen-rich air to enter the lungs and oxygen-deprived, CO2-rich air to exit.
+The process relies upon a functioning circuit of thoracic musculature, bony stability and diaphragmatic strength.
 Diseases that affect the body’s ability to move air successfully (e.g. pneumothorax, flail chest) will ultimately cause difficulties in respiration.

-While oxygen transportation and delivery to body tissue is a complex and multi-system process, it begins with the diffusion of oxygen rich air over the alveoli to the pulmonary capillaries.
-Any disease process that affects molecular diffusion across the lung tissue (e.g. pneumonia, ARDS) will affect oxygenation and eventually cause the patient to develop respiratory difficulty.
+While oxygen transportation and delivery to body tissue is a complex and multi-system process, it begins with the diffusion of oxygen-rich air over the alveoli to the pulmonary capillaries.
+Any disease process that affects molecular diffusion across the lung tissue (e.g. pneumonia, Acute Respiratory Distress Syndrome (ARDS)) will affect oxygenation and eventually cause the patient to develop respiratory difficulty.
 Disease processes that lead to respiratory failure will be discussed in a separate section.

-Often deemed assisted ventilation, bag-valve-mask (BVM) ventilation is manually applied positive pressure ventilation delivered directly to a patient’s airway.
-BVM ventilation can be performed via a plastic, well-fitting mask applied to a patient’s face (see image below) or accomplished through an endotracheal tube (ETT) inserted directly into the patient’s trachea.
-Properly performing BVM ventilation (especially via a face mask) is a difficult skill, but one which may be life saving, and should be mastered by all emergency care providers.
+Often called assisted ventilation, bag-valve-mask (BVM) ventilation is manually applied positive pressure ventilation delivered directly to a patient’s airway.
+BVM ventilation is performed via a plastic, well-fitting mask applied to a patient’s face (see Figure 1).
+Bag-valve ventilation may also be accomplished through an endotracheal tube (ETT) inserted directly into the patient’s trachea, or a supraglottic device such as a laryngeal mask airway (LMA).
+Properly performing bag-valve ventilation is a difficult skill, but one which may be life saving, and should be mastered by all emergency medicine clinicians.